syncthing/docs/users/config.rst

 .. option:: options.trafficClass

-    Specify a type of service (TOS)/traffic class of outgoing packets.
+    Specify an IPv4 type of service (TOS)/IPv6 traffic class for outgoing packets.
+To specify a differentiated services code point (DSCP) the value must be bit shifted to the left by two to take the two least significant ECN bits into account.

 .. option:: options.stunServer
     :aliases: options.stunServers